Taylor Family Kayaking at Silver Springs State Park Ocala National Forest Florida 2021 10

 Entrance to 10000 Islands Everglades National Park Gulf Coast 1

-North Florida State Parks for Kayaking
+North Florida Parks for Kayaking

 The sights and nature in North Florida are very different from the Gulf Side or the Florida Keys.
 From the freshwater springs to braided river deltas, North Florida state parks offer a varied kayaking experiences including paddling with manatees, epic bird watching and paddling through the grass islands of the coast.